-When buying something at a supermarket or a convenience store in Japan, the staff will give you an option to use a plastic bag for your purchases.
-But there are a few more intricacies that we would like to share with you about plastic bags in Japan.
+When you purchase something at a supermarket or a convenience store in Japan, the staff will probably give you a plastic bag to put your purchase in.
+But there are a few things you should know about this situatin.

 How did Plastic Bags Come to Be Popular?

 It was around 1960 that plastic bags began to be used in Japan.
 Before then, fish and vegetables were commonly wrapped with newspapers and meat was wrapped with bamboo husks, but as technology replaced tradition, all sorts of things came to be wrapped or carried in plastic bags.
 Since about 1980, white plastic shopping bags became common because they are opaque and they look clean.